 When thru-hiking, special encounters are part of the experience.
 One such encounter happened when one of the Frisian bastards completed the GR20 on Corsica in September and October 2018.
 It’s also a story that teaches you always to keep an open mind towards every person you meet and not to be distracted by personalities that behave differently from the social norm.
 They might be your lifesaver.
 Especially when hiking the GR20 which is considered Europe’s toughest and most deadly hiking trail.
-So, if the title of the post gives the impression it is about tough men, we must correct it.
+So, if the title of the blog post gives the impression it is about tough men, we must correct it.
 These are the words of a tough woman.

 After seven merciless days on the trail, the bastard arrived at the camp spot Petra Piana.
 Besides hikers, also cows trudged in the camp area.
 The first thing he did was to go to the shed where provisions were sold.
 It was at the end of the season and most provisions were sold out.
 Luckily, the bastard was able to buy some cheese and sausages, and most importantly, a litre of red wine.
 While lying on his sleeping pad with the wine, other hikers arrived.
 Most of them he knew already from the days before.
 But there was another hiker between them who caught his attention: a woman in her late 50s.

 It was the proprietor of the camp spot who made an inappropriate semi-sexist remark about marrying her.
 She responded about being married and not to be interested at all in him, etc. From the way she responded, quite loud too, and how she talked and acted you could sense she was communicatively different.
-A bit special and not fully in touch with the people surrounding her.
+A bit ‘special’ and not fully in touch with the people surrounding her.
 Anyway, the bastard didn’t pay much attention to it.
-He was drinking his wine, eating sausage, a smelly but delicious Corsican cheese, and enjoying a wonderful sunset from his sleeping pad.
+He was drinking his wine, eating sausage and a smelly but delicious Corsican cheese, and enjoying a wonderful sunset from his sleeping pad.

 The next day, at refuge de l’Onda, she was there again.
 The bastard approached her to make small talk.
 However, the conversation wasn’t flowing.
 For three more days, the bastard hadn’t seen her.
 In the meantime, almost no hikers were left on the trail.
 Most had stopped at the village of Vizzavona; the end of the first leg of the GR20.
 Only a very few continued the second leg.
 Above all, most refuges would be closed by now, since the month of October was well underway.
 But at Bergeries Capanelle the bastard saw the woman hiker again.
 This time they had a longer chat.
 Together with two other hikers they were surprised by the owners of the Bergeries with a lot of free food.
 It happened to be the day the Bergeries closed down and they had to get rid off all the remaining food items.
 We had candy, cake, and even pastry.
 As much as we could eat.
 After eleven days on the trail, this was almost heaven.

 From then on the bastard would meet the woman hiker every day in the afternoon for the rest of the hike.
 The bastard always started very early in the morning and she was on average an hour or so behind him.
 Her name was Anna.
 She originally came from Switzerland but lived for most of her life in Montana State in the United States.
 She also told that she had ADHD.
 When she was a child nobody knew what ADHD was.
 The only diagnose was she had too much energy.
-So her parents send her up the mountain every day to ski and the get rid of her tired.
+So, her parents send her up the mountain every day to ski and the get tired and rid of her energy.
 “That worked pretty well,” she said to the bastard.

 “And if the ski-lift didn’t function, I would walk up the mountain.”